pmean/build-website/text/99/enotation.md

 between 1 and 10 times a power of ten.
 For example, the two numbers listed above could be represented as 1.6727\*10\^-24 and 5.91352\*10\^9.

-The \"E\" is shorthand for multiply the number on the left by 10 raised to the power of the number on the right.
+The "E" is shorthand for multiply the number on the left by 10 raised to the power of the number on the right.
 We refer to this as scientific notation.